blessed-sibanda/ansaz/book/5-questions.md

   ...
   def question_params
+    params.require(:question).permit(:title, :content,
-    params.require(:question).permit(:title, :content, :group_id, :tag_list)
+     :group_id, :tag_list)
   end
 end
 ```

-Now try creating a new question and you will notice the autocomplete feature working on the tag list
+Now try creating a new question and you will notice the live autocomplete feature working on the tag list

 Update tags controller `show` action to allow filtering questions by tag names